dianafa/dianafa.github.io/_posts/2016-02-06-japanese-oddities-part1.md

 <br>

-* Taxis (cabs) - all of them look more or less the same.
-See pic.
-Taxi drivers wear special suits (kind of uniform) and white gloves and look really elegant.
-Usually cab has also a self-opening doors, not to bother clients with touching them.
+* Taxis (cabs) - all of them look more or less the same (see pic below).
+Taxi drivers wear special suits (kind of uniforms) and white gloves and they look really elegant.
+Usually cabs have also a self-opening doors, not to bother clients with touching them.

 ![taxi]